Real structures on symmetric spaces: General background on real structures and symmetric spaces

-The real group structures on complex simply-connected simple groups are well-known (a recap can be found in \cite[Appendix]{MJT18}); they correspond to real Lie algebra structures on complex simple Lie algebras (see \cite[\S~V\!I.10]{Kna02} for the classification of those in terms of diagrams).
+The real group structures on complex simply-connected simple algebraic groups are well-known (a table can be found in \cite[Appendix~A]{MJT18}); they correspond to real Lie algebra structures on complex simple Lie algebras (see \cite[\S~V\!I.10]{Kna02} for the classification of those in terms of diagrams).

 \begin{definition} If there exists a Borel subgroup $B \subseteq G$ such that $\sigma(B)=B$, then $\sigma$ is called \emph{quasi-split}.
 For $c \in G$ we denote by $\inn_c$ the inner automorphism of $G$ defined by If $\sigma_1$ and $\sigma_2$ are two real group structures on $G$ such that $\sigma_2 = \inn_c \circ \sigma_1$, for some $c \in G$, then $\sigma_2$ is called an \emph{inner twist} of $\sigma_1$. \end{definition}